 “I want to know what kind of trainers you’re shaping, for one thing.
 But more than that, it’s our first chance to see what trainers will do in situations like this, in a controlled environment.
 To prepare them.”

 He stares at her, trying to process this.
 It’s… an experiment?
 “Why them?
 Why not in our challenge?”
 Why not when he could do something about it?

-“Who do you think decided to fill a building with voltorb?”
+“Why do you think we filled a building with voltorb?”